 FOR IMMEDIATE RELEASE

-AAPT has announced that David M. Cook will receive the Robert A. Millikan Medal during the 2020 Summer Meeting in Grand Rapids, Michigan.
+AAPT has announced that David M. Cook will receive the Robert A. Millikan Medal during the 2020 Summer Meeting.
 This award recognizes educators who have made notable and intellectually creative contributions to the teaching of physics.
 Cook is a pioneer in computational physics education and has rendered extraordinary service to AAPT on Area Committees, the Meetings Committee, AAPT representative to AIP Governing Board, and in the Presidential Chain.
 He has organized a computational physics conference and led computational curriculum education projects.
 He has been an AAPT member since 1966.